-It was quite expected that Yamaha will not upgrade its entire BS4 product line-up India to conform to the BS6 emission norms.
-The company has discontinued the following 6 motorcycles altogether in India:
+It was quite expected that Yamaha will not upgrade its entire BS4 product line-up in India to conform to the BS6 emission norms.
+This is the list of 6 Yamaha discontinued bikes in India:

 1. Yamaha Saluto RX